circuitar/ArduinoDocs/README.rst

 Doxygen_ and Breathe_ to build documentation from the source code of your Arduino library and publish it online on ReadTheDocs_.

-* Source code available on GitHub_
+* Source code available on GitHub_: https://github.com/circuitar/ArduinoDocs
-* Full documentation available on ReadTheDocs_
+* Full documentation available on ReadTheDocs_: http://arduinodocs.readthedocs.org/

 To add documentation to your library, you just need to follow these steps: